-And we’ve also got a customized track in customer service and sales professionals where the competency here emphasizes the need to be firm with the goal, yet flexible in the process to protect the customer relationship.
+And we’ve also got a customised track in customer service and sales professionals where the competency here emphasizes the need to be firm with the goal, yet flexible in the process to protect the customer relationship.
 The workshop would comprise elements such as

 Customer Service and Sales Negotiations: Tough on the goal, Gentle on the delivery

-Suitable for business or consumer customers, face to face or phone conversations, this versatile workshop addresses the following:
+Suitable for business or consumer customers, face-to-face or phone conversations, this versatile workshop addresses the following:

 - Principles to protect the relationship in tough conversations